arasubra/Rabobank/README.md

 # Rabobank
-This code is used to generate the transaction report API : For Local: http://localhost:8080/statement/report Input Data:
+This project is used to generate the Rabobank's customer transaction report.

+Prerequiste:
+Check out the project in STS IDE and run it in pivotal server.

+Steps to test:
+Make an api call from Restclient in web browser(Chrome or Mozilla).

+API : For Local: http://localhost:8080/statement/report

+Input Data:
 <records>
 	<record>